cdowney/sf-messaging-client/README.md

 ## Versioning

-Usse [SemVer](http://semver.org/) for versioning.
+Use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/cdowney/sf-messaging-client/tags).

 ## License